BobKoto/bob-site/_posts/2023-03-19-3rdLearning.md

 - coding some Javascript
 - using Markdown

-Having never looked nor studied any of the above, with ChatGPT help and Github tutorials I got this messy experiment, including the Game Gallery and the images and videos it serves out, up and running in about 3 weeks working on it for a couple hours a day.
+Having never looked at nor studied any of the above, with ChatGPTs help and Github tutorials I got this messy experiment, including the Game Gallery and the images and videos it serves out, up and running in about 3 weeks working on it for a couple hours a day.
 Full disclosure: I am a middling programmer with C# and a bit of Java under my belt.